MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/recent-actions-panel.md

 With the [Microsoft Syntex - SharePoint Advanced Management subscription](advanced-management.md), you'll have access to premium features of recent actions panel.
 The premium version lets you:

-- review the last 30 actions made within the last 30 days in the recent actions panel
+- review the last 30 actions made within the last 30 days in the recent actions panel.
-- view additional details such as previous and current value of the settings changed and directly access the site details panel to review the change
+- view additional details such as previous and current value of the settings changed and directly access the site details panel to review the change.
-- export and download a.csv file detailing all the changes made within the last 30 days
+- export and download a. csv file detailing all the changes made within the last 30 days.

 ## Requirements